-Clinics meet during the two hour-long workshops each day (for a total of six hours) making it possible for participants also to attend a continuing session.
+Clinics meet during the two hour-long workshops each day (for a total of six hours), making it possible for participants to also attend a continuing session.
 Those accepted for one of the clinics must be registered for the entire conference and pay an additional $65 upon acceptance.

 Because the clinics will not be taped, we will do our best not to schedule your one-on-one appointments or any paid critiques during this time.
 A laptop computer is strongly encouraged to get the most out of the clinic.

 Your application must be received by e-mail no later than June 30.
 You will be notified whether or not you have been accepted by July 8.

 Tim is a speaker, writing coach, and the author of eleven books.
 His specialty is fiction, and he believes with all his heart that great stories have the power to impact readers like few other things can.
 He has a passion for helping writers take their manuscripts to the next level—and that’s exactly what he’d like to do for you.

 Is your writing the best you know how to make it … yet you know something is missing?
 Do you have a great story idea … but the writing itself lacks the power it should have?
 Have you been told you need to “show” more in your writing … but aren’t sure how?
 Do your characters seem a bit 2-dimensional … but you don’t know how to fix that?